azsk/AzTS-docs/Control coverage/Feature/VirtualNetwork.md

 ### Azure Policy or ARM API used for evaluation

-- ARM API to list all Public IP addresses in a Subscription:-<br />
+- ARM API to list all Public IP addresses in a Subscription: <br />
  /subscriptions/{subscriptionId}/providers/Microsoft.Network/publicIPAddresses?api-version=2019-11-01 <br />
  **Properties:** id